-Section 5:4 O-D Office District
+5:4 O-D Office District.

 This district is established to provide an office district for the convenience of local residents.
 The uses permitted in this district are limited to office and research facilities and shall not include any use engaged in retail sales or the stocking and storage of goods or merchandise.
-No use shall be permitted in this district which will be detrimental to the development of the district as an office research park.
+No use shall be permitted in this district which will be detrimental to the development of the district.